sayyidalharis/RD-Sayyid-Muhammad-Umar-Al-Haris-119140190-Tugas-Individu-4/README.md

 3. Open the app via Expo Go

-    Open the QR Code link, then scan it on your Expo Go App from your android.
-Wait for the app to build and then you can use the app! <a href="https://expo.dev/@meepshere/tugasAPIpam119140190"><b>QR Code Link</b></a>
+    Open the <a href="https://expo.dev/@meepshere/tugasAPIpam119140190"><b>QR Code Link</b></a>, then scan it on your Expo Go App from your android.
+Wait for the app to build and then you can use the app!

   <br>